Basics of Internal Audit of Sections(Segments) of Electric Distribution Co.(EDC)

 As per AAS-6, Internal Control System refers to all the policies and procedures adopted by the management of the entity to assist in achieving management’s objectives ensuring the orderly conduct of the business, the accuracy and completeness of accounting records, the timely preparation of financial information, safeguarding of assets of enterprises and detection of fraud and errors in a timely manner.
 The internal audit function constitutes a separate component of internal control with the objective of determining whether other internal controls are well designed and properly evaluated.

-(b) Examination of Management of financial and operating information : It includes the review of the means used to identify, measure, classify and report such information and specific inquiry into individual items including tests of transaction;
+• Examination of Management of financial and operating information: This includes reviewing the methods used to identify, measure, classify, and report such information, along with specific inquiry into individual items and transaction testing.

-(c) Examination of the economy, efficiency and effectiveness of operations including the financial controls of an organization: This will help the external auditor when it has an important bearing on the reliability of the financial records;
+• Examination of the economy, efficiency, and effectiveness of operations including the financial controls of an organization: This assists the external auditor when such factors have a significant impact on the reliability of financial records.

-(d) Physical examination and verification: It includes the examination and verification of physical existence and condition of the tangible assets of the entity.
+• Physical examination and verification: This includes verifying the physical existence and condition of the tangible assets of the entity.

 The objects of internal audit can be stated as follows:

-(a) Verification of the accuracy and authenticity of the financial, accounting and statistical records.
+• Verification of the accuracy and authenticity of the financial, accounting, and statistical records.

-(c) The assets are purchased or disposed under proper authorization.
-Also ensuring that the access to assets is restricted to the authorized persons at the authorized times.
+• The assets are purchased or disposed under proper authorization.
+Also ensuring that access to assets is restricted to authorized persons at authorized times.

-(g) Reviewing overall operations of internal control system and if deviations or weakness are noted, the same are communicated to the appropriate authorities on timely basis.
-This will help in instituting corrective actions.
+• Reviewing overall operations of the internal control system and, if deviations or weaknesses are noted, communicating them to the appropriate authorities on a timely basis to help institute corrective actions.

 The operation of the internal audit function should comply with the following code:

-• Formal Charter: The internal audit function should have formal charter, including terms of reference, which has been approved by board;
+• Formal Charter: The internal audit function should have a formal charter, including terms of reference, approved by the board.

-• Detailed Testing: In carrying out its ongoing work, the internal audit function should include detailed testing on all specific areas covered by the charter in order to ensure that the company is complying fully with all requirements and report its finding to the board audit committee.
+• Detailed Testing: The internal audit function should conduct detailed testing on all areas covered by the charter to ensure full compliance and report findings to the board audit committee.

-• Competency: The internal audit function should be properly equipped with the necessary skills, including the ability to deal with non-financial aspects.
+• Competency: The internal audit function should possess necessary skills, including capabilities to handle non-financial aspects.

 As per AAS-7 on relying upon the work of an internal auditor, the external auditor should as a part of his audit evaluate the internal audit function to the extent he considers that it will be relevant in determining the nature, timing and extent of his audit procedures.
 The scope and objectives of an internal auditor are determined by the management while the external auditor has to carry out his functions under some statutory requirement Nevertheless, some of the means of achieving their respective objectives are often similar and thus, much of the work of internal auditor may be useful to the external auditor on determining the nature, timing and extend on the procedures.
 The external auditor should also evaluate the internal audit function to determine the extent of compliance of the substantive and compliance procedures.
 It is to be noted that the degree of independence an external auditor has it not with the internal auditor and hence, the report of external auditor is his sole responsibility and the fact that he has relied on the work of internal auditor does not in any way absolve him of his reporting responsibility.